Top 20 Places to Find Free Moving Boxes

 Barter Your Way for Boxes

 When money’s tight, bartering is always an option.
-Websites like NYC Stuff Exchange is a great platform for exchanging gently used items for free moving boxes.
+Websites are a great platform for exchanging gently used items for free moving boxes.
 Post a quick message on their forum (think: “Offering up my unused plate set for free moving boxes!”).
 The message here: Don’t underestimate how people will be incentivized by free things.

 Chances are, if your neighbors are having a yard sale, they just cleaned out the attic.
 Scour the newspaper for local yard sales, and see if you can take a few boxes off their hands.